Low-Temperature Hydrogen Sensor: Enhanced Performance Enabled through Photoactive Pd-Decorated TiO2 Colloidal Crystals

 Higher degree studies supported:

-Two PhD students (one graduated, one in progress) are supported by this project.
+Three PhD students (one graduated, two in progress) are supported by this project.